mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "It's fine.
 It's better to face reality prepared than to live in willful ignorance," thi said.
 "I appreciate that you were trying to protect me, but my plans won't change.
 I will not divert from my plan to liberate the Great Pavilion."

-Kip, kneeled down to sit with her and said, "You came here without a sentence, didn't you?
+Kipnu, kneeled down to sit with her and said, "You came here without a sentence, didn't you?
 Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."

 "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
 I let it fall into anarchy once before and I must not let it happen again."